 - A relatively often finding is the trifurcation of the common hepatic artery into the right hepatic artery, left hepatic artery and gastroduodenal artery with the absence of the proper hepatic artery.

-- The right gastric artery more often than not arises from the hepatic artery proper instead of the common hepatic artery.
+- The right gastric artery in 40% origin from the common hepatic artery.